-Was the situation avoidable, given the collapse in crude oil prices?
-Indeed, given the complicated situation, what could the world-class Revised Guidelines for the CBN have done differently?
-Would you like to also rate the CBN's Foreign Exchange Market.
-This is probably the best Guidelines published actions in this regard?
-Could the ment.
-The matter is not complicated. by the CBN and the most ideal for CBN have done better in timing and we must learn, as a nation, never to peg the currency.
-We must also learn to allow market forces set the equilibrium price throughout the economy.
+Was the situation avoidable, given th collapse in crude oil prices?
+Indeed, given the complicated situation, what could the CBN have done differently?
+Would you like to also rate the CBN's actions in this regard?
+Could the CBN have done better in timing its actions?

+A: Absolutely.
+We could have avoided this by upholding the principles of financial markets.
+The persistent error of preventing the market forces to adjust to economic fundamentals was repeated against better judgement.
+The matter is not complicated.
+If the dollar earnings have dropped, doesn't it make sense to expect the exchange rate to adjust?
+The adjustment in itself helps to protect reserves, limit speculation and curb inflationary expectation.
+We would have moved on as though nothing happened.
+We should not have pegged the currency and we must learn, as a nation, never to peg the currency.
+We must also learn to allow market forces set the um price throughout the economy.
 Interventions in the market are fine, but only after the market has set the price, and note, there is a difference between professional intervention and interference.
 There are critical decisions that must be based on carefully thought-out processes.
-I am talking of rigour here, e.g. before pegging a currency, you must assess how much you have in reserves, the source(s) of the reserves, the source(s) of macroeconomic disequilibrium, your estimated annual FX demand, the likely outcomes of the policy, etc. You must know that once the rate is fixed, you will deplete reserves as well as cut off supply of FX flows through foreign portfolio and foreign direct investments, if the exchange rate is not appropriately priced.
+I am talking of rigour here, e.g. before pegging a currency, you must assess how much you have in reserves, the source(s) of the reserves, the source(s) ated annual FX demand, the likely outcomes of the policy, etc. You must know that once the rate is fixed, you will deplete reserves as well as cut off supply of FX flows through foreign portfolio and foreign direct investments, if the exchange rate is not appropriately priced.
 The Monetary Policy Committee (MPC)'s Communique always said the exchange rate was stable but the reality was that we had unmet demand in the market, which we saw, in June, was above \$4bn!
 So really, the CBN scored an 'A' with the liberalisation, the Revised Guidelines, and in clearing the backlog in June, but the score in the implementation is low, maybe a 'D'.
 Unfortunately, it is the implementation that carries the highest weight and matters the most.

 Anyway, rating the CBN is an academic exercise at this point.
-Quite frankly, the key success factor is supply of dollars to the economy and the scorecard is not looking good - too much reliance and focus on shrinking foreign reserves to meet potential demand, unprecedented gap between inter-bank and parallel markets, high inflationary expectation, high devaluation risk, lack of confidence, laying off of employees/increasing unemployment rates, loss of investments to Nigeria, delayed investments, etc. Discussion on how to address these challenges are really more pertinent.
-We must end our style of changing our dance only when the situation is calamitous.
+Quite frankly, the key success factor is supply of dollars to the economy and the scorecard is not looking good - too much reliance and focus on shrinking foreign reserves to meet potential demand, unprecedented gap between inter-bank and parallel markets, high inflationary expectation, high devaluation risk, lack of confidence, laying off of employees/increasing ment rates, loss of investments to Nigeria, delayed investments, etc. Discussion on how to address these challenges are really more pertinent.
+We must end our style of changing our dance only when the tion is calamitous.
 The currency peg went on for too long.
-Even '1994-Nigeria' could not go on longer than 12 months.
+Even '1994-Nigeria' could not go on longer than twelve (12) months.
 The current situation needs to be addressed before we collapse the economy.
 In financial markets, timing is everything, and we need to understand the psychology of financial markets and act fast.
-The CBN FX market management needs a major paradigm shift to boost economic activities.
-The Governor means well and wants the best for Nigeria but you can't control in a liberalised FX market.
-You must respect market fundamentals.
+The CBN FX market ent needs a major paradigm shift to boost economic activities The Governor means well and wants the best for Nigeria but you can't control in a liberalised FX market.
+You must respect market fundam